Pairwise annihilation of Weyl nodes induced by magnetic fields in the Hofstadter regime: Time-reversal preserved WSM

 Here $\sigma$'s, which are the two by two Pauli matrices, represent pseudo-spin degree of freedom.
 Time-reversal symmetry ${\cal T} H({\bf k}) {\cal T}^{-1} = H({\bf -k})$ is realised by ${\cal T} = i \sigma_x {\cal K}$, where ${\cal K}$ acts by taking complex conjugation of any quantities appearing on the right of it.

-Now we are ready to couple magnetic field to the Hamiltonian in Eq. \ref{eq:HKTRP} to study pairwise annihilation of WNs.
+Now we are ready to couple magnetic field to the Hamiltonian in Eq. \ref{eq:HKTRP} to study pairwise annihilation of WNs induced by the orbital field.
 Unlike the time-reversal broken model with two WNs, here in the time-reversal preserved model with four WNs, the external magnetic field applied along any of the three axis direction can couple the WNs and can potentially annihilate them.
 The minimal model Eq. \ref{eq:HKTRP} has two free parameters $k_1$ and $k_2$ which provide separations of WNs of opposite chirality as shown in the Fig. \ref{fig:WN_TRP}.
 For magnetic field applied along the $y$-direction ($x$-direction), the separation parameter $k_1$ ($k_2$) is relevant only.
 This case is similar to the two WNs' problem where we had only one separation parameter.
 For magnetic field along the $y$-direction, the intuitive picture of pairwise annihilation immediately tells that the new state which appears after pairwise annihilation is either a normal insulator or the insulator I$'$ with counter propagating surface states (see Fig. \ref{fig:WannArc23}$f$).
 We will verify our prediction by solving the model for phase diagrams in presence of an external commensurate magnetic field.

 For magnetic field along the $z$-direction, both the separation parameter plays significant role in pairwise annihilation of Weyl nodes.
-First, we solve this model for phase diagrams in presence of an external commensurate magnetic field.
-Then, we argue that the phase diagrams can be derived, based on the intuitive picture of pairwise annihilation of WNs by external magnetic field.
+First, we solve this model for phase diagrams in presence of an external commensurate magnetic field along the $z$-direction.
+Then, we argue that the phase diagrams can be derived, based on the intuitive picture of pairwise annihilation of WNs induced by external magnetic field.